Estimated reading time: 7 minutes

 Do not assume anything about this person or their experiences, even if you’ve known them a long time.
 This is critical.
 If you keep your assumptions aside, you will be more curious and ask richer questions allowing you to get to know them on a deeper level.

 When you first connect with someone, try to find things you have in common; direct the conversation to shared points of interest.
 Initially, stay clear of ways you differ.
 This is the job of the second stage of relationships which involves managing your anxiety about the inevitable differences between you.

 As Eleanor Roosevelt wonderfully challenged us: “Do one thing every day that scares you.”
 Fear is one of the biggest enemies of self-confidence.
 Learn how to kick your fear to the curb.
+This is a big part of love fitness – taking calculated and wise risks.
 Trepidation and anxiety are not sexy.
 In fact they do damage to you and your potential for being the best partner you can be.
 When you have negative feelings and inner self-talk, they are transmitted through your whole being.
 It cuts you off from people and makes you feel isolated.

 Learn how to dismiss your negative self-talk if you want to truly connect with people in a positive way.
 When you are nervous, your body language reflects it and you unknowingly make those around you uncomfortable.
 In turn that affects their body language toward you.
 It becomes a vicious downward spiral.

 Be conscious of your thoughts because they affect the people with whom you are interacting.
 If you have judgmental or critical thoughts either about yourself or the person you are speaking with they will sense that and feel uneasy and uncomfortable.
 Shift the negative chatter to positive by thinking about something you really like about this person.
 Is it something they are wearing, is it the way they just told a story, or is it their humor?